iamjoshk/ha-discogs/README.md

 ## Available Actions

+Note: the data returned even for small collections will exceed the limit (65535 characters) of entity attributes, so the action responses are returned as responses only with an option to download the response as a JSON file.

+The response can be used as a variable in a script or automation.

 ### Download Collection Action - ha_discogs.download_collection

 This action fetches your complete Discogs collection and can optionally save it to a JSON file.